irbdavid/maven/README.md

 3. If you have team-level SDC access, a shell variable needs to be set containing your username and password:
     `export MAVENPFP_USER_PASS=username:password`
-4. Set the local directory that will be used as a local mirror of the SDC:
+4. At a minimum, set the local directory that will be used for data storage:
     `export SC_DATA_DIR="~/data"`
+4. To provide comapatability with a parallel use of the Berkeley IDL code base, `MAVEN_DATA_DIR` and `MAVEN_KERNEL_DIR` can be used to specify the locations of existing local data.
 5. Run tests?